Preface

 The second was that the approach he had taken was leading me away from my goals in that project in subtle ways.
 He wasn't teaching assembly language programming, he was teaching a specific discipline that was being taken up by many in the industry as intellectual meta-infrastructure.

-Another friend doubted that the torsional stresses could be properly taken care of.
-I asked him about camshafts, and he said, because we've already done that with camshafts.
+Another friend doubted that the torsional stresses could be properly taken

 Maybe I'm a hopeless fan of underdogs.

 Turning that engine into a product for ordinary consumers would have required creating a support infrastructure -- mechanics and repair shops trained in subtle technical differences that would not just know how to work on it, but how it works.
 In addition, there would be parts suppliers, and sales networks and such.
-But the ordinary internal combustion engine support infrastructure is different, and somehow gets in the way of building support structures for odd-ball engines like that Turner rotary V, and the Wankel engine that Mazda finally gave up on, among many others.
+But the ordinary internal combustion engine support infrastructure is different, and somehow gets in the way of building support structures for odd-ball engines like that Turner rotary V, and the Wankel engine that Mazda finally (mostly) gave up on (for cars), among many others.

 Infrastructure for electric vehicles has been significantly helped by a certain billionaire's involvement.
-(And rotary engines seem to being brought along, in a comeback as range extenders.)
+(And rotary engines seem to be being brought along, in a comeback as range extenders.)

-Established infrastructure gets in the way of many interesting things in our society.
+Established infrastructure gets in the way of many interesting things in our

 Somebody famous has said,